broadinstitute/ml4h/ml4h/tensorize/README.md

   * gcs_output_path: gs:// folder path excluding the bucket name where tensors will be written to. (e.g. specifying /path/to/folder will write to gs://<gcs_bucket>/path/to/folder)

   * logging_level: The Logging level the command should be run with.
 Options are "DEBUG", "INFO", "WARNING", "ERROR", or "CRITICAL".
-Defaults to "info".
+Defaults to "INFO".